nathancarter/semigroupviz/to-do-list.md

 ## Fixing mistakes and cleaning up code

- * Extend `ShowSemigroup` so that it caps each of these values below at zero and above at the maximum useful value for that semigroup.
  * Write a GAP test script that verifies that the correct JSON is constructed for each of the following cases:
    `NrDClassesIncluded=0`, `0<NrDClassesIncluded<NrDClasses(S)`, and